 This project is available year-round and programs start every SUNDAY.
 Volunteers can choose to participate for periods ranging from 1 week to 8 weeks.
 Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.

 For current available start dates please check the calendar on the right.

 Upon your arrival in Quito, you will be collected at the airport and delivered to your accommodation.
 On Monday morning, after making your way to the local project offices, you will receive an orientation to help you settle in, find out about your volunteering placement, the local surroundings and meet your fellow volunteers.
 A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.
 You will then be taken to your assigned project site and introduced to the project team you will be working with.
 Easy!

 - Arrival/Departure Airport: Mariscal Sucre International Airport, Quito, Ecuador (Code: UIO)

 Accommodation & Meals

-Volunteers wishing to provide their own accommodation are also welcome to do so and the program fee will be adjusted accordingly, to $320 for any duration.
+Volunteers wishing to provide their own accommodation are also welcome to do so.
+The program fee will be adjusted to $320 for stays of any duration.